 If you start your day early, chances are you won’t get to go inside the State Opera House.
 Since it is one of the most famous opera houses in the world, visiting it requires you to book a tour.
 However, guided tours do not start until 9 a.m. so unfortunately, we missed out on seeing the inside.
 Kind of a bummer… but the next experience made up for it.

 From the opera house, we walked down Karntner Stasse, which is a bustling shopping district when everything is open and made our way to Stephensplatz.
 This area is usually SWARMING with tourists.
 But we were some of the first people there.
 We arrived at St. Stephens Cathedral right as it opened and got a rare glimpse of this magnificent church while it was empty.
-You can climb the spiral staircase to the top — a total of 343 steps — but this was another thing we had to skip.
-This time because we had a toddler with us.
-But I would recommend doing so, especially if you arrive early and can enjoy the view with a bit of serenity and a few less people pushing their way in for a selfie.
+You can climb the spiral staircase to the top — a total of 343 steps and enjoy the serene view with fewer people pushing their way in for a selfie.

 Graben and Kohlmakt (Plague Pillar)

 After visiting Mozart’s House, head toward Hofburg Palace.
-It is in walking distance, as is everything else I’ve mentioned thus far.
 On the way, pause and appreciate the Plague Pillar.
 In the late 1600’s, Emperor Leopold I vowed to build a pillar of gratitude to God if He would spare Vienna and end the plague that was killing so many people.
 The pillar, is interesting and intricate and has a neat backstory.
 But take your time to really study this sculpture.
-There is so much detail and it really does tell a story.
+There is so much detail in this piece of public art, and it really does tell the story perfectly.

 St. Peter’s Catholic Church

-Also stop off in St. Peter’s Catholic church… especially if you like visiting churches in different cities (which I do).
+Another quick stop on the way to the palace is St. Peter’s Catholic church… If you like visiting churches in different cities, as I do, you will enjoy your visit to St. Peter’s.
 It is beautiful on the inside, and small enough that it doesn’t take much time to visit.

 Hofburg Imperial Palace

 Hofburg Imperial Palace is huge.
 You could spend hours touring the palace, reading about the history, and exploring the gardens and grounds.
-There is a large courtyard with a small cafe if you need a coffee.
-(Coffee in Vienna is fantastic, and if you took my advice and woke up early, you will need a coffee right about now.)
+There is a large courtyard with a small cafe if you want to get a coffee or morning snack.
+Coffee in Vienna is fantastic, and if you took my advice and woke up early, you will need a coffee by this point in your day.
 We spent several hours at the palace.
 Our daughter enjoyed running around the courtyard and the gardens.
 I enjoyed learning about Empress Elizabeth to whom I could completely relate.
 She loved to travel, just like I do, and was murdered during one of her many trips she took alone.
 The self-guided tour of the Imperial Apartments gives you a glimpse into the lives of royalty more than 600 years ago.

 A leisurely stroll through the Volksgarten is a great late morning break from all of the sightseeing packed into this itinerary.
 If you’re traveling with kids, Volksgarten gives them plenty of green space to run around and burn some energy.
 The Volksgarten was the first public park in Vienna and houses the famous rose garden, which contains more than 3,000 rose bushes of hundreds of different varieties.

-By this point in the day, you are probably getting hungry.
+By this point in the day, you will probably start to get hungry.
 Rathuesplatz is just a short walk from the Imperial Palace.
 On a nice day, it’s great to sit outside the beautiful neo-Gothic city hall and have lunch in the plaza.There are numerous vendors selling crepes, bratwursts, and various types of cuisines.
 While you’re there, have a radler, a refreshing drink that is half wheat beer/half lemonade.

 Afterward, we took a stroll along the river, before heading back toward the hotel for dinner and our toddler’s bedtime.